France1/Hadoop-Spark-Training/Sqoop.md

 # Sqoop commands to import a local database into HDFS

 ### Navigate through the mySQL local databases
+Before importing data into HDFS it is helpful to get more information about the database that needs to be imported.
+Cloudera Quistart VM has mySQL and some example databases that can be used for practicing.
+The one that will be usedd is the `retail_db` database.

 Connect to mySQL in Cloudera Quickstart VM:
 ```
 mysql -u root -h localhost -p